Simple Peanut Butter Pancake Mix Cookies

 What's in Pancake Mix?

 Pancake mix has a lot of dry ingredients already in it.
 It has flour, baking powder, baking soda, salt, and a tiny bit of sugar, everything you need to make tons of easy recipes including this easy peanut butter cookie recipe.
+It's perfect to make banana bread with pancake mix, blueberry Bisquick coffee cake or bisquick breakfast casserole too!

 The pancake mix peanut butter cookies are stacked on a cutting board.